diegoagd10/langraph_agentic_ai/README.md

 - `1-simple-graph.ipynb`: Demonstrates building a simple workflow using LangGraph with nodes, edges, and state management.
 - `2-chatbot.ipynb`: Shows how to implement a simple chatbot using LangGraph integrated with LLMs from OpenAI and Groq.
+- `3-reactive-agent.ipynb`: Demonstrates implementing a ReAct (Reasoning + Acting) agent with router functionality using LangGraph, featuring tools for contact management, email sending, and calendar events.
+- `4-plan-and-execute.ipynb`: Shows how to implement a Plan-and-Execute agent that breaks down complex tasks into systematic steps using a planner, executor, and replanner architecture.

 ## Contributing